 Events For Diwali In Hong Kong 2023

 From gorgeous custom-made sarees to readymade Indian clothing too, Kanta Trading Company can help get you sorted with the best outfit on the island.
 Call to check on their supply of kids' Diwali outfits in advance before visiting.
 There are other shops in the building that offer Diwali dresses for children also.
 Another great option is Mirador Mansion which has stacks of Indian dress options for kids.
 Chung King Mansions is also a popular shopping hub this time of the year and has affordable outfits for the whole family.

 More Options For Diwali Clothing - Luxury:

-For Diwali prayers, there are a fair few temples you can visit to pray.
-Head to one of Hong Kong's popular temples, for HK island dwellers, you can visit The Hindu Temple which is in Happy Valley.
-For those who live on the dark side, there a fair few temples in Kowloon, the Hindu Temple in Tsim Sha Tsui is a great option.
+For Diwali prayers, there are a number of temples you can visit to pray.
+The Hindu Temple in Happy Valley is popular among Hong Kong island dwellers.
+Otherwise, the Hindu Temple in Tsim Sha Tsui is also a great option.

 More Temples To Pray And Celebrate Diwali In Hong Kong:

 Get crafty!
 From Diwali cards to creating your own floating candles to funky outdoor rangoli creations, kids will enjoy decorating the home.
 There is a surplus of brilliant ideas on Pinterest with a few of our favorite links below as well.

 Children absolutely love the treats and sweets side of Diwali!
 Some of the favorites?
 Kaju Katli - kaju means "cashew" in Hindi - is a yummy snack resembling white tiles.
 Laddoos are very popular during the celebration.
 This sweet of the deity Lord Ganesha is made from chickpea flour and flavored with chopped nuts and spices.
 Other must-tries include dates, burfi, and mithai and more.